LLNL/ibis/docs/source/mcmc.rst

 ------------

 The hill function is an analytic function that allows us to demonstrate how MCMC can work in practice.
-An implementation of the Hill Function example can be found here: :ref:`uqp_examples:Hill`.
 It is a multivariate function defined as

 .. math::